Minnesota Agencies

 The authority makes low-interest loans and grants available to finance infrastructure that might otherwise be unaffordable to communities if they had to borrow money for the projects at market rates.

-Since its inception in 1987, the PFA has financed more than $3.2 billion in public infrastructure projects in communities throughout Minnesota.
+Since inception in 1987, the PFA has financed $4.5 billion in public infrastructure projects in communities throughout Minnesota as of 2022.

 Membership: